Over 40’s Should Work a 3 Day Week – Here’s How To Do It

 The article goes on to explain that while the phenomenon certainly exists, scientists haven’t yet worked out exactly what causes the brain to become less powerful after about 30 hours of work.
 All we do know is that after 30 hours (or about 3 day’s work for your typical busy small business owner) your decision making ability starts to suffer.

 This paper is just the latest in a long line of reports that suggest that cramming hours and hours of work into every week isn’t the most effective way to do business.
-Working fewer hours means that during the hours you do work you are more focussed, more efficient and more effective.
+Working fewer hours means that during the hours you do work you are more focused, more efficient and more effective.

 While working fewer hours might seem impossible to many business owners and managers, it can be done.
 By streamlining your workload down to essential tasks only you can do, you can benefit from a brain-power-boosting 30 hour week.